ConditionHQConditionHQ

 Quick Answer

-Under the Residential Tenancies Act 1997 (ACT), an exit condition report must be completed at the end of every residential tenancy.
-The tenant should return their completed exit condition report to the lessor within seven days of vacating.
-In the final three weeks of the tenancy, property managers need only 24 hours' written notice to conduct a final inspection — reduced from the standard seven-day notice requirement.
+Under the Residential Tenancies Act 1997 (ACT), an exit condition report is mandatory: Section 30A requires the lessor and tenant to jointly inspect the premises at the end of the tenancy and complete and sign a condition report based on that inspection.
+This makes the ACT one of the few jurisdictions where the exit report is legally required rather than merely recommended.
+A party may sign in the other's absence only if the other was given a reasonable opportunity to attend.
 Bond disputes that cannot be resolved jointly are automatically referred to the ACT Civil and Administrative Tribunal (ACAT) when a notice of dispute is lodged within the two-week window.
 The exit report, compared item by item against the entry condition report, is the core evidence for any bond claim.

 What the ACT Exit Condition Report Is and Why It Matters